 “I was admitted to the hospital for a triple bypass," says Wheeler.
 "I went into the hospital at 5:30 in the morning.
 I was prepped, and I think the surgery started about 7:30 am.”

 Wheeler’s triple bypass surgery, performed by Deaton in Baystate's Davis Family Heart & Vascular Center, lasted about five hours, and he spent the next six days recovering in the center.

 “I met a very nice bunch of nurses," he says.
 "The best bunch of nurses that I’ve ever had.”

-Wheeler is just one of many faces that reflect nationally recognized, award winning care at Baystate Medical Center.
-U.S. News & World Report has rated Baystate Medical Center as part of an elite group of 34 “high performing” hospitals in a new form of evaluation that rates hospitals on how well they perform.
-Other areas include open heart surgery, COPD treatment, and hip/knee replacements.
+Wheeler is just one of many faces that reflect nationally recognized, award-winning care at Baystate Medical Center.
+U.S. News & World Report has rated Baystate Medical Center as part of an elite group of high-performing hospitals in the U.S.

-“It is important for patients, in consultation with their doctors, to be able to research a hospital and know the hospital has treated a sufficient number of patients like them,” says Ben Harder, chief of health analysis for U.S. News.
-“Our Best Hospitals for Common Care ratings give patients access to more information and help them make more-informed choices among the hospitals in their communities.”
+“It’s important for patients, along with their doctors, to be able to research a hospital and know the hospital has treated a sufficient number of patients like them,” explains Ben Harder, chief of health analysis for U.S. News.
+“Our ratings give patients access to more information and help them make more-informed choices among the hospitals in their communities.”

 Recognition from U.S. News & World Report highlights the world-class care available at Baystate Medical Center.
 And it this quality care—as well as the compassion of his nurses—that let Wheeler get back to all that mowing.